luminix-cms/backend/docs/digging-deeper/responses.md

-# Customize API Responses
+# Responses

 In some scenarios, you may want to customize the response format of your API endpoints.
-In many cases, this could be achieved by [leveraging model behaviors](basics/customize-endpoints.md#add-behaviors-to-the-model-itself), such as hiding attributes or [eager loading relations](4a-eager-loading.md).
+In many cases, this could be achieved by [leveraging model behaviors](../basics/customize-endpoints.md#add-behaviors-to-the-model-itself), such as hiding attributes or [eager leager-loading.mdr/eager-loading.md).
 However, in some cases, you may need more granular control over the response format.

 Luminix allows you to register a [Laravel Resource](https://laravel.com/docs/11.x/eloquent-resources) class to transform the data before sending it back to the client.